What is Personal Care?

 What happens if my money runs out?

-Asbury Heights is a faith-based, not-for-profit, continuum of care in senior living options.
+Asbury Heights is a not-for-profit, continuum of care in senior living options.
 There is a benevolent care fund that will provide for those who have depleted their resources over the extended period of their residency and can no longer pay full charges for their care and accommodations.

 In our more than 100 years of serving older adults, no resident has been asked to leave because they have spent down their resources (provided a thorough financial disclosure was given on the admission application and gifting of resident’s the majority of assets did not occur after admission to Asbury).